Skip to content

 Myth #13

-Sex workers can't be raped.
+Sex workers can't be raped

-Fact: What makes it rape is whether or not someone gave their consent – not what the victim or survivor does for a living.
+The facts: what makes it rape is whether or not someone gave their consent – not what the victim or survivor does for a living.
 So, if a sex worker didn't give their consent then it was rape.

 Find out more about the legal definition of rape